Treatment Of Breast Lymphedema After Mastectomy With Massage

 How does the lymphatic system contribute to the immune system?
 The lymphatic system is always working in the background to help us fight disease.

 With breast lymphedema after mastectomy, lymph does not move from the tissue or several reasons.
 Manual lymphatic drainage allows both of these systems to function as they are supposed to.
 In fact, by using lymphatic drainage massage techniques, people with chronic sinusitis and several other disorders have been able to improve their health.
-A compression sleeve like this also helps.
+A compression sleeve also helps.

 Treatment Of Breast Lymphedema After Mastectomy With Massage https://upload.wikimedia.org/wikipedia/commons/6/64/Illu_breast_anatomy.jpg